 New HVAC or HVDC landfall connection and submarine transmission from the new offshore substation(s) to the onshore substation(s), a default or alternative POI, with a minimum transfer capability as described in the Proposal Window Overview document for the relevant POI, or alternative proposed injection amounts.

-The circuit design, e.g. submarine cable, or gas insulated line (GIL), shall be specified along with applicable route and structure designs.
+The circuit design, e.g. submarine cable, or gas insulated line (GIL), shall be specified along with applicable route and structure designs, ROW cross sections, and manhole arrangements, as applicable.

+Installation method for submarine cables and crossing of landfall interfaces.

 Environmental and special local permit requirements shall be considered.